-Peter and Leah are pros when it come to shaping a text.
-They can build a beautiful and interesting landing page just in one week using a website building service like Tilda.
-I’m going to be free of it and after a week I’ll make leads flowing in like crazy, getting those first orders and all will be fine.
+Peter and Leah are pros when it comes to shaping a text.
+They can build a beautiful and exciting landing page just in one week using a website building service like Tilda.
+I’m going to be free of it, and after a week I’ll make leads flowing in like crazy, getting those first orders, and all will be fine.

-But I’ll lose 7 days of time.
-And I can have orders today, right now.
+But I’ll lose seven days where I can have orders today, right now.

-Real life example: Yandex.Direct and a subscription form on Typeform can be enough to check the idea.
+Real life example: Google Ads and a subscription form on Typeform can be enough to check the idea.
 You won’t even need a landing page.

 - Dial down the creativeness

-“Oh, let’s shoot a video, attach it to our newsletter and upload it YouTube and, and design a cool header for our YouTube channel — it’s very important on YouTube.
+“Oh, let’s shoot a video, attach it to our newsletter and upload it YouTube and, and design a cool header for our YouTube channel — it’s crucial.
 And think of hashtags, we must nail it right to get more traffic, and…”

-There definitely is a temptation to unleash creativity to hit one more channel for idea validation.
-It should give you more feedback, increase your chances for blah, blah, blah…
+There is a temptation to unleash creativity to hit one more channel for idea validation.
+It should give you more feedback, increase your chances for blah, blah, blah.

 In reality, it is nothing but chasing two rabbits at the same time: